fnv234/6.1040-3Dev-backend/problem_framing.md

 **Consider children (seven-year-old scenario)**

 A seven-year-old creates a "class sleepover" game and asks classmates to add favorite songs and draw emojis.
 The app produces a playful "friendship map."
 Influence: it may shape how the child categorizes peers (in-group/out-group), teach labeling behaviors, and introduce privacy concepts early.
 The app should limit data retention for minors, require parental consent, and present results in age-appropriate, non-evaluative language.
+For this, the templates they'll be able to access will be restricted based on the user's reported age.

 **Ethics Insights (each: observation + design response)**